ArtifexSoftware/MuPDF.NET/docs/api/pixmap.rst

       :arg int x: the column number of the pixel.
 Must be in `range(pix.Width)`.
       :arg int y: the line number of the pixel.
 Must be in `range(pix.Height)`.
-      :arg sequence color: the desired pixel value given as a sequence of integers in `range(256)`.
+      :arg float[] color: the desired pixel value given as a sequence of integers in `range(256)`.
 The length of the sequence must equal :attr:`Pixmap.N`, which includes any alpha byte.

    .. method:: SetRect(IRect bbox, byte[] color)

-      :arg irect_like irect: the rectangle to be filled with the value.
-The actual area is the intersection of this parameter and :attr:`Pixmap.Irect`.
+      :arg IRect irect: the rectangle to be filled with the value.
+The actual area is the intersection of this parameter and :attr:`Pixmap.IRect`.
 For an empty intersection (or an invalid parameter), no change will happen.
       :arg byte[] color: the desired value, given as a sequence of integers in `range(256)`.
 The length of the sequence must equal :attr:`Pixmap.N`, which includes any alpha byte.

       :rtype: bool
-      :returns: *false* if the rectangle was invalid or had an empty intersection with :attr:`Pixmap.Irect`, else *true*.
+      :returns: *false* if the rectangle was invalid or had an empty intersection with :attr:`Pixmap.IRect`, else *true*.

       .. note::